bharnats/Climate-Analysis-API/README.md

 # Climate-Analysis-API
 ## Objective:
-Conduct a climate Analysis on Honolulu, Hawaii and share my analytical skills with the community by providing a climate analysis api !
+Conduct a climate analysis on Honolulu, Hawaii and share my analytical skills with the community by providing a climate analysis api !

 ![surfs-up](images/surfs-up.jpeg)

 ## Step 1 - Data Engineering